formkit/docs-content/_install/styling-css.md

 Eventually the legacy Genesis CSS theme will be deprecated and no longer supported by new Pro inputs.
 ::

-FormKit ships a (legacy) CSS theme called `genesis` which can be added by installed from the `@formkit/themes` package.
+FormKit ships a (legacy) CSS theme called `genesis` which can be added by installing from the `@formkit/themes` package.

 ### CDN Usage